sudomateo/terraform-training/topics/language/resources/README.md

 - A name of `example_app`.
 - Attributes in the body (within `{` and `}`).

-Together, the resource type and name server as an identifier for a resource.
+Together, the resource type and name serve as an identifier for a resource.
 As such, they must be unique within a given Terraform module.

 ## Resource Types